Meta Superintelligence Labs team at Hack Gen AI event

 It has been a while since I last time wrote a post here, hence I wanted to update you on what is happening with the website (why the lack of activity) and what’s new in my life.
 And there is plenty!
-Continue reading “E4developer, Facebook, chess and life in 2020”
+Joining Facebook When I wrote my last blog post here (October 2019) I was in a full-on Facebook interview preparation mode.
+I really enjoyed my time at Scott Logic, but Facebook has been my long time dream and I decided to try to get in one more time. ...

 Journey to DevOps - Talk at the DevOps Roundabout